-(CNN) — Want to strut your stuff in the Year of the Pig?
+Want to strut your stuff in the Chinese Year of the Rooster?

-But traveling doesn't have to mean forgoing the festivities.
-Here are 13 destinations where you can celebrate Lunar New Year in your own way.
+But traveling doesn’t have to mean forgoing the festivities.
+Here are 15 places where you can celebrate Lunar New Year in your own way.

 Sha Tin Racecourse, Hong Kong